 We hope this information proves to be helpful to those considering online college versus campus degree courses.
 There is a lot to consider and ultimately it comes down to what the best fit is for a particular student and his or her unique situation.
 It all depends on finding the right educational environment that will allow the student to be successful and to thrive.

-This concludes our list of the difference between online degree and campus degree programs.
+This concludes our list of the difference between online degrees vs. campus degrees.